Skip to main content

 Day-to-day tasks

-• carry out commercial and personal surveys
+• carry out risk assessments on individuals and businesses

 • check building plans and fire protection systems